South Carolina Rental Laws - An Overview of Landlord Tenant Rights in Hilton Head

 Landlord Entry

-• Inspecting the unit for damage.
+• Inspecting the unit for damage that will require repairs.

 • Under court orders.